MicrosoftDocs/biztalk-docs/biztalk/technical-guides/appendix-d-tools-for-measuring-performance.md

 This topic describes several tools that can be used to monitor and evaluate the performance of a [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] environment.

 ## Performance Analysis of Logs (PAL) tool
  The PAL tool is used to generate an HTML-based report that graphically charts important performance monitor counters and generates alerts when thresholds for these counters are exceeded.
-PAL is an excellent tool for identifying bottlenecks in a [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] solution to facilitate the appropriate allocation of resources when optimizing the performance of the solution.
+PAL is an excellent tool for identifying bottlenecks in a BizTalk Server solution to facilitate the appropriate allocation of resources when optimizing the performance of the solution.
 For more information about the Performance Analysis of Logs (PAL) tool, see [http://go.microsoft.com/fwlink/?LinkID=98098](http://go.microsoft.com/fwlink/?LinkID=98098).

 > [!NOTE]
 >  Use of this tool is not supported by Microsoft, and Microsoft makes no guarantees about the suitability of this programs.
 Use of this program is entirely at your own risk.